 JobsAware is concerned by the growing impact of fraud in the sector and has highlighted how to tackle the issue.
 According to JobsAware there are two types of fraud presently affecting staffing companies and workers;

 - Contractor Fraud – where a fictitious or fraudulent company requests a recruitment firm to employ and pay a specific contractor for work, who turns out to be a fake contractor.

-- Impersonation Fraud – where a fraudulent individual or group of individuals advertises fake jobs, often via social media, in the name of a legitimate recruitment consultancy, or uses a name very similar to a legitimate recruiter or umbrella company with the ultimate goal of defrauding work-seekers.
+- Impersonation Fraud – where a fraudulent individual or group of individuals advertises fake jobs, often via social media, WhatsApp, Telegram and other messaging services, in the name of a legitimate recruitment business, or uses a name very similar to a legitimate recruiter or umbrella company with the ultimate goal of defrauding work-seekers.

 Recruitment firms can take steps to protect themselves including:

 - Conducting credit checks on suppliers/contractors and strictly adhering to the credit limits imposed on them

 - Check whether a company has lots (more than 200) credit enquiries against their name in one month – this can be a red flag